 How To Get To Punclut Ciumbuleuit

 The best way to get here is by rented vehicles.
-Or simply just book a ride through Grab or Gocar.
+Tourists can simply just book a ride through apps like Grab or Gocar.
 It’s easy to get around from one spot to another with a private car than public transport.
-Renting a car typically costs IDR 300,000 per day.
+Renting a car typically costs Rp300,000 per day.
 From Bandung downtown, it usually takes 35 minutes to Punclut.

 From any point of Bandung, head to Ir.
 H. Juanda Street.
 Take a left turn at Dago intersection and then take a right turn to Siliwangi street.
 Continue until visitors meet a T junction.
 Lastly, take the right direction to Ciumbuleuit Road.